jonthegeek/stbl/.github/SUPPORT.md

 Armed with your reprex, the next step is to figure out where to ask.

-*   If it's a question: It's best to ask on the [R4DS Online Learning Community Slack](https://r4ds.io/join).
+*   If it's a question: It's best to ask on the [Data Science Learning Community Slack](https://dslc.io).
 Other options include [Posit Community](https://community.rstudio.com/), and StackOverflow.
 There are more people there to answer questions.

-*   If it's a bug: you're in the right place, [file an issue](https://github.com/jonthegeek/stbl/issues/new).
+*   If it's a bug: you're in the right place, [file an issue](https://github.com/api2r/stbl/issues/new).

 *   If you're not sure: let the community help you figure it out!
     If your problem _is_ a bug or a feature request, you can easily return here and report it.

-Before opening a new issue, be sure to [search issues and pull requests](https://github.com/jonthegeek/stbl/issues) to make sure the bug hasn't been reported and/or already fixed in the development version.
+Before opening a new issue, be sure to [search issues and pull requests](https://github.com/api2r/stbl/issues) to make sure the bug hasn't been reported and/or already fixed in the development version.
 By default, the search will be pre-populated with `is:issue is:open`.
 You can [edit the qualifiers](https://help.github.com/articles/searching-issues-and-pull-requests/)  (e.g. `is:pr`, `is:closed`) as needed.
 For example, you'd simply remove `is:open` to search _all_ issues in the repo, open or closed.